|

 Q: How do I know if my EIFS is leaking?

 A: First, it is important to understand that ALL EIFS is leaking.
-The important
+All

 question is: How Much?
 As long as a wall is built to dry faster than any leaks can